-1 In your service group, create a resource of the desired type.

-- 2 Configure the required attribute PathName for the resource. - 3 If required, configure additional resources in the service group. - 4 Bring the file resource, and other resources, in the service group online.
+- In your service group, create a resource of the desired type.
+See "Adding a resource" on page 152. - 2 Configure the required attribute PathName for the resource. - 3 If required, configure additional resources in the service group. - 4 Bring the file resource, and other resources, in the service group online.